rentruewang/snippets/README.md

 A better all around JavaScript.
 Love it.

-Usage: web frontend, mobile (react native)
+Usage: web frontend, electron, mobile (react native)

-### Domain specific

-## What I use those languages for:

-### Domain specific:

-🌚 Lua:

-Fast, efficient, and has an awesome JIT compiler / C interface.

-Usage: game scripts / configuration language

-®️ R:

-Simple and straightforward. data.table is amazing.

-Usage: Statistics application

 ## Notable other languages that didn't make the list:

 - Java: Easy to write, fast, and Java 14+ has lots of QOL change.
 However, package system and build tools ecosystem is cumbersome and not very productive.
 Also, I find myself caring about C++ level performance optimization when writing Java, so I might as well write C++ `¯\_(ツ)_/¯`.
 - Dart: **Flutter** is its killer application of this language.
 It also looks just like Java, which means it's simple and intuitive.
 However, popularity wise, it cannot compete with JS/TS.
+- Lua: Fast, efficient, and has an awesome JIT compiler / C interface.
+However, uses 1-based arrays.
+- R: Simple and straightforward. data.table is amazing.
+However, not a lot of use cases outside statistics.
 - Rust: This is an interesting case.
 I loved a lot about the language,however, the constant barrage of "rewrites" from enthusiasts are super annoying, as well as bragging about how difficult it is to learn.
 It also doesn't offer performance advantages against its main competitor, C++ (unlike Go which has a significantly lower foot print and goroutines baked into the language against compared to its rival Java).
 It also is quite funny how to appreciate Rust, you must be somewhat decent at C++ already, how does that help replace C++?.
 It has [no killer application](https://www.reddit.com/r/programmingcirclejerk/comments/hdqdjd/rust_is_the_wrong_solution_for_almost_everything/), high profile devs are leaving, would [never](https://www.quora.com/Will-Rust-replace-C++) [replace](https://news.ycombinator.com/item?id=29905917) C++, and ugly syntax.
 Modern C++ also solves a lot of issues of older versions of C++, and I love it.
 Also, when performance is concered, Go/Java are already quite fast with managed memory, so unfortunately I don't really see a future where Rust will be mainstream.
 - Kotlin: Tried it, however, compared to Java's simplicity, it's complicated.
 I prefer simplicity.
 Also, most of its use is in Android, so I don't really need it (I could use Flutter).
 - Scala: Has a killer application: Spark.
 However, it's trying to replace a simple language though (Java), and I prefer simplicity.